DevilishSpirits/arcollect/README.md

 *Currently Arcollect is limited to what I use and my abilities.
 But it is built with extensibility and platform agnostism in mind.*

 *Your favorite platform may be missing.
 Read `NEW-PLATFORM.md` (this is important !) to learn how to integrate your platform then feel free to code the extension and share your work.*

-*Currently only furry oriented platforms are supported (and a very few amount).
-Arcollect is not furry oriented and you are really welcome to add more platforms !*

 *Chromiums, Windows and macOS support are also welcome.
 Please, keep things simple and cross-patform, you have C++ and the SDL, use them.
 However, I am not against platform specific integration.*